atomix/dazl/README.md

 [![codecov](https://codecov.io/gh/atomix/dazl/branch/master/graph/badge.svg?token=NTBMFA3GIN)](https://codecov.io/gh/atomix/dazl)

 ## Lightweight Java-style logging for Go
-### Promotes flexible, configurable, testable, debuggable applications.

 Dazl is not just another Go logging framework.
 We're not here to reinvent Go logging for the nth time.
-Dazl is logging facade inspired by similar frameworks in Java, like [slf4j](https://slf4j.org), which are widely used throghout the Java ecosystem to provide a common interface, configuration, and abstractions for all the most popular logging libraries for the JVM.
-Dazl wraps [Uber's zap logging library](https://github.com/uber-go/zap), enriching it and the existing ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, both for you and your users.
+Dazl is facade for existing frameworks inspired by similar projects that are widely used within the Java ecosystem, like [slf4j](https://slf4j.org).
+Dazl wraps Uber's [zap logging library](https://github.com/uber-go/zap), enriching it and the existing Go ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, for developers and maintainers alike.

 ### A brief history